zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Go to ESLPod.com and take a look at our website.
 It  has our ESL Podcast Store on it that contains some ESL Podcast Special Course s in Business and Daily English that I think you will enjoy.
 In fact, I kno w it.
 You can also like us on Facebook.
 Go to facebook.com/eslpod.

-In this episode, we’re going to listen to a little story about controlling information – being careful what kind of information you give – t o television stations, newspapers, radio shows, and nowadays, news website s.
+In this episode, we’re going to listen to a little story about controlling information – being careful what kind of information you give – to television stations, newspapers, radio shows, and nowadays, news website s.
 Let’s get started.

 [start of dialogue]

 Pablo: Okay everybody, have a seat.
 The purpose of this meeting is to get everybody on the same page.

 I’m passing out the fact sheet we’ve prepared.
-This  fact sheet gives a rundown on what has happened to date so that no one is in t he dark about our current situation.
+This  fact sheet gives a rundown on what has happened to date so that no one is in the dark about our current situation.

 We’ve also prepared these talking points.
 This is f or internal use only.
 I don’t want them leaked to the media.
 These talking points  have been prepared to help everyone stay on message.
 Anyone talking to the med ia off-script will have to answer to me.